Bergamot (Organic) Essential Oil

 - direct inhalation, dissuser, oil vaporizer

 - Studies suggest that the aroma of Bergamot essential oil has the ability to lessen the formation neural pathways for stress.
 Repeated exposure to elements in our environment will normally carve connective pathways for our neurons to fire between (this creates thoughts that are always associated with other thoughts and produce reflex reactions based on the emotions drawn out by these associations).
-Specifically, Bergamot acts as a diversion in the neural pathway, allowing individuals a chance to intercept thoughts and prevent associated reactions such as stress, fear or anxiety.
+Specifically, Bergamot acts as a diversion in the neural pathway, allowing individuals a chance to intercept thoughts and reduce associated reactions such as stress, fear or anxiety.
 In effect, acting as a buffer, it affords an opportunity to reteach the brain what thoughts to associate and which should be disconnected.
 This can take many years (depending on how deeply grooved are the pathways).
 Work with a psychologist to dissociate the thought patterns is always beneficial.

 - In one study, adolescents wearing aromatherapy amulets self-scored their psycho-emotional conditions significantly higher than those who had amulets containing other substances.

 - massage, compress, bath, sitz bath, douche, skin care

 - Apply to forehead and temples for stress relief and mood elevation.